mieweb/docs/content/functions/encounters/smart-plan.md

 ![](./smart-plan.assets/62b54f708651f40e8f2c8c1004cb6c8f.png)

 * Click the Lightning Bolt Icon to Add the order item to the exam.
-This will add the order the Smart Plan for today's visit.
+This will add the order to the Smart Plan for today's visit.

 ![](./smart-plan.assets/19eda77a506afb7b308f81721bbe7a91.png)